JacobChikwanda/stopwatch/README.md

  - User can start, reset and stop the stop watch.

  ## Features of v 2.0
  - User can adjust the applications appearance.
-As well as save the changes temporarily or permanently.
+As well as persist the changes in browser.